 Following on from our stories of plant and bolster rehoming, we love seeing how your at home yoga studios are continuing to develop.
-From converted studies and spare rooms, to slices of carpet in the bedroom to outdoor spaces to persistent pets, partners and children we know it can be hard but we love your consistency and dedication to showing up.
+From converted studies and spare rooms, slices of carpet in the bedroom to outdoor spaces and persistent pets, to partners and children, we know it can be hard but we love your consistency and dedication to showing up.

-We received a rather charming email from one of students Lynn, detailing the variants of her home practice
+We received a rather charming email from one of our students Lynn, that inspired this blog, detailing the variants of her home practice:

-Yoga outdoors- I think this is like studying outside.
-It seems like a good idea but there are the ants, its too hot, the sun is in your eyes, the internet drops.”
+Yoga outdoors – I think this is like studying outside.
+It seems like a good idea but then there are the ants or its too hot, the sun is in your eyes and the internet drops.”

 This got us thinking and reminded us of a passage from Hatha Yoga Pradipika, an old yogic text: